-Day three of yet another excellent wet morning.
+Day 9 total and day three of yet another excellent wet morning.
 Not much fog to speak of.
 We are going into the place where Gary walked for 2 hours and found the fresh tracks that had just been made.
 The elk we are looking for has been living in this area for more than one year.
 He has old beds, new beds, old rubs, new rubs all strewn about the area.

 We found his tracks that lead out of the timber and into the reprod (probably his “safe place” for years and why he went there when he winded Gary).
 We stop and listen, but some disturbance in the trail caught my eye.
 Up ahead a ways, this chunk of mud was in the trail.
 I traced it back to the embankment on the reprod side.
 It fell off his hoof when he crossed back into the timber.
 Bingo!
 We know that this is where he returned to.

 We decide to hunker down under this fir tree and just sit and listen.
 It’s perfect because you can see down in the timber bowl for 150 to 200 yards.
 The sound of our cow call should carry well.